sumsted/rover/README.md

 - joystick mode pulling for gopi and dragonbot projects using pygame and xbox360 controller running on rover control workstation

 ### System Architecture
+The System consists of several controllers each managing a separate piece of the rover.
+Redis is used as a conduit to queue commands to controllers and to hold the current state of all sensor readings.
+As the controllers are all independent they may run on the same or separate raspberry pis.
+New controllers may be add to system, say to handle vision processing, without impacting the other controllers.
 ![Architecture](/static/images/arch.png)

 ### Wiring